Uomi-network/uomi-node/README.md

 foreman start -f Procfile.dev
 ```

-After the setup of nodes you need to insert pallets on the keystore using the following command:
+After the setup of nodes you need to insert keys inside the pallets using the following command:

 ```bash
 curl -H "Content-Type: application/json" \